How to use packing cubes to help you pack light!

-In 2019, I travelled a LOT, including over 30 flights.
+My most crazy year of travel was 2019, which included over 30 flights.
 And there was only ONE trip where I actually checked a bag.
 When I went to Palm Beach in January, I took only a carry on bag.
 That trip involved business attire, casual time, nice dinners and a black tie event.
 Another time, I took a nine-day trip, heading first to Phoenix and then to Utah and again I took only a carry-on with packing cubes, despite dramatically different weather in each location.
 This to say, I bet I could pack for southeast Asia in just a carry on, if I tried.

 I try to systemize everything in life (but seriously…) and travel is no different.
 In this post, I’m sharing my top packing tips, including the systems I use for packing, plus the key travel gear pieces I use to keep my packing organized and help ensure I don’t forget anything.
 Be sure to watch my IGTV Packing Tips video so you can see more details about what goes in my carry-on and how I fit it all in my suitcase!